 Technically speaking, yes, you can freeze this soup.
 However, most creamy soups will have a tendency to split upon freezing and defrosting.
 I suggest you eat it within a week of making the soup for the best results.

-As always, I love seeing your creations and hearing from you!
-If you try the recipe for this Roasted Cauliflower & Turmeric Soup, please leave a review or share your creation with me on social media!
-You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+If you try the recipe for this Roasted Cauliflower & Turmeric Soup, please leave a 🌟 review and share your creation with me on social media!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter! 📧

 Roasted Cauliflower & Turmeric Soup